 Luth has lived and breathed regional touring for over a decade as a performer and company director with Solid State Circus.
 She has produced solo and ensemble works for schools, theatres and events across Australia and overseas, and is 5 towns away from finishing the song “I’ve been everywhere, man”.
 Luth has spent time in Darwin and the Top End teaching circus to young people in First Nations communities and working on events.
 She has a passion for street performance and busking advocacy; bringing live art to isolated communities, and making really great jam.

-Pippin is an experienced arts manager with a background in arts in education, programming and program development.
-Growing up in regional Victoria, Pippin was lucky enough to experience the value of the arts and its ability to open new perspectives, build lifelong skills and strengthen communities.
-She’s passionate about young people’s access to the arts.
-With a Bachelor of Contemporary Arts, Pippin has worked as freelance performer, coach, managed a community circus space and coordinated programs at Circus Oz before joining the team at Regional Arts Victoria.
-Pippin leads the Arts & Education team to develop and deliver programs with and for young people.
-She also enjoys teaching and practicing Yoga.
+Pippin has a background in circus, dance and the travel industry, from circus performing to tour managing.
+Growing up in a regional centre, Pippin was lucky enough to experience the value of the arts and it’s ability to open up new perspectives, build lifelong skills and strengthen communities.
+She’s passionate about young people’s access to the arts and loves working with the incredible RAV team to support arts experiences in schools across the regions.
+With a Bachelor of Contemporary Arts (Dance and Drama), Pippin has worked as freelance performer, a travel agent, managed a community training space and as the Classes and Education Coordinator at Circus Oz before joining the team at Regional Arts Victoria.
+Pippin is also a yoga teacher and enjoys developing her own yoga practice and supporting others to do the same.

 Nova has extensive administrative experience and passion in delivering arts and education programs to schools throughout Victoria.
 Before joining the team at Regional Arts Victoria, she supported the Education and Programming teams at Orchestra Victoria, the National Gallery of Victoria, and most recently supported the Curator at the Australian Catholic University.
 With a background in dance and visual performance, she was choreographer and producer of Rock Eisteddfod Challenge productions for secondary and primary schools.
 Nova grew up in Tokyo, Japan and currently lives in the beautiful Macedon Ranges.